wyne-ybanez/SneakrHead/README.md

 - I would like to add more content such as products and images in the AWS S3 bucket for the use of this project.

 - The basket page does not look appealing on mobiles phones or on small devices.
 In future, I would like to refactor the code on this page so as to improve the look and style of the mobile display for the page.

+- In future I would like to fine tune this project even further and ensure that it passes Pep8/Flake 8, W3C HTML, CSS and JS Hint validators.
+At the moment the project still has many errors regarding best practices and validation.

 ****
 ## Technologies